Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 This is Matt in Woodlake, California.

-Your next open line Friday on Wednesday.
+Your next Open Line Friday on Wednesday.

 Hello.

-Rush Deadto's from the home of Pat Hill and the Fresno State Bulldogs.
+Rush, Dittos, from the home of Pat Hill and the Fresno State Bulldogs.

-And you don't know.
+Now, you don't know.

 You just don't know how many light years ahead of people your age who went to public school you are.

-I got a pretty good clue.
+Well, I got a pretty good clue.

 Good.

-But you came out once to Fresno on a rush to excellence tour, and I was too young to go.
+But you came out once to Fresno on a Rush to Excellence tour, and I was too young to go.

 My dad said you wouldn't allow crumb crunchers to go, so I'm hoping you'll come back someday.

-But my point of calling is Yeah, wait a second.
+But my point of calling is.

 I never kept crumb crunchers out of these things.

-There were crumb crunchers all over the rush to excellence tours.
+There were crumb crunchers all over the Rush to Excellence tours.

-Well, maybe dad didn't want me going to be a good one.
+Well, maybe dad didn't want me going.

-Uh or your your dad probably heard me demonstrate safe talk by putting a condom on a microphone.
+Or your dad probably heard me demonstrate safe talk by putting a condom on a microphone.

 He probably decided this might not be for his son.